NCERT Solutions for Class 10 Science Chapter 4 Carbon and Its Compounds

 neo-pentane

-Answer: The two properties of carbon which lead to the formation of a large number of carbon compounds are:
+The two properties of carbon that lead to the formation of a large number of carbon compounds are:

 (2) Tetravalency: Since carbon has a valency of four, it is capable of bonding with four other atoms.
 These bonds that carbon forms with other elements are very strong, making these compounds exceptionally stable.